shichiro-nakahara/docs/docs/how-natanetwork-works/privacy-sets.md

 title: Infinite Privacy (Sets)
 ---

-In the last article in our series on PolyAztec’s privacy architecture, we explored how a private network is even possible on a public blockchain.
+In the last article in our series on Nata Network’s privacy architecture, we explored how a private network is even possible on a public blockchain.

 Today we’re exploring why a private network is endlessly more private than simple solutions like privacy mixers.

-Just like mixers, PolyAztec offers basic deposits and withdrawals — meant to break the link between a sending address and receiving address.
+Just like mixers, Nata Network offers basic deposits and withdrawals — meant to break the link between a sending address and receiving address.

-But PolyAztec also offers private internal transfers.
+But Nata Network also offers private internal transfers.

-The addition of these anonymizing activities means PolyAztec will offer a large and dynamic privacy set that will become increasingly more difficult to de-anonymize —a concept we like to call Infinite Privacy.
+The addition of these anonymizing activities means Nata Network will offer a large and dynamic privacy set that will become increasingly more difficult to de-anonymize —a concept we like to call Infinite Privacy.

 ## The Infinite City

-Imagine PolyAztec as a walled city.
-All an outside observer can see is users entering and leaving PolyAztec via our bridge.
+Imagine Nata Network as a walled city.
+All an outside observer can see is users entering and leaving Nata Network via our bridge.

 Within the walls of the city, users can exchange assets with fully private transactions.
 Neither the network nor its participants can see the senders and recipients of transactions, nor their amounts.

 In addition, once inside the system, users can batch transactions and teleport back to Polygon — to swap, stake for yield, lend funds, vote in DAOs, or buy NFTs.

-Because PolyAztec allows for these two new anonymizing activities — internal transactions and batched interactions with Polygon— the privacy set is significantly harder for an observer to calculate than, for instance, on a privacy mixer without those features.
+Because Nata Network allows for these two new anonymizing activities — internal transactions and batched interactions with Polygon— the privacy set is significantly harder for an observer to calculate than, for instance, on a privacy mixer without those features.

 That’s a very good thing.